automl/DeepCAVE/README.md

 # DeepCAVE

-DeepCAVE is a visualization and analysis tool for AutoML (especially for the sub-problem hyperparameter optimization) runs.
+DeepCAVE is a visualization and analysis tool for AutoML, especially for the sub-problem hyperparameter optimization.
 The framework is programmed on top of Dash and therefore entirely interactive.
-Multiple and diverse plugins make it possible to efficiently generate insights and bring the human back in the loop.
+Multiple and diverse plugins make it possible to efficiently generate insights, aiding in understanding and debugging the application of hyperparameter optimization.
 Moreover, the powerful run interface and the modularized plugin structure allow extending the tool at any time effortlessly.

 ![Configuration Footprint](docs/images/plugins/configuration_footprint.png)